-The Company's investments reported on the Unaudited Condensed Consolidated Statements of Financial Condition consist of investments in private equity partnerships and other investments in unconsolidated affiliated companies.
+The Company's investments reported on the Unaudited Condensed Consolidated Statements of Financial Condition consist of investments in private equity partnerships, Trilantic Capital Partners ("Trilantic") and other investments in unconsolidated affiliated companies.
 The Company's investments are relatively high-risk and illiquid assets.

+The Company's investments in private equity partnerships consist of investment interests in private equity funds which are voting interest entities.
+Realized and unrealized gains and losses on the private equity investments are included within Investment Management Revenue, as the Company considers this activity integral to its Private Equity business.

-Realized and unrealized gains and losses on the private equity investments are included within Investment Management Revenue.
-The Company's share of earnings (losses) on the investments in G5, ABS Investment Management, LLC ("ABS") and Pan (consolidated on March 15, 2013) are included within Income from Equity Method Investments on the Unaudited Condensed Consolidated Statements of Operations.
+The Company also has investments in G5 | Evercore and ABS Investment Management, LLC ("ABS"), which are voting interest entities.
+The Company's investment in Evercore Pan-Asset Capital Management ("Pan") became a VIE and was subsequently sold in December 2013.
+The Company's share of earnings (losses) on the investments in G5 | Evercore, ABS and Pan (prior to its consolidation on March 15, 2013) are included within Income from Equity Method Investments on the Unaudited Condensed Consolidated Statements of Operations.